mesosphere/marathon-lb/README.md

 # Docker
 Synopsis: `docker run mesosphere/marathon-lb event|poll ...`

+You can pass in your own certificates for the SSL frontend by setting the HAPROXY_SSL_CERT environment variable.

 ## sse mode
 In SSE mode, the script connects to the marathon events endpoint to get notified about state changes.